 Whilst the exact configuration of the ultimate state of a REDD framework is still uncertain, the process is clearer.
-Putting it simply, the process is taking place in three sequential phases: 1) initial REDD readiness and confidence building 2) full readiness and designing of a REDD financing mechanism(s) 3) operating a REDD financing mechanism(s).
+Putting it simply, the process is taking place in three sequential phases: 1) The Current Phase, aiming at developing initial readiness, building confidence in REDD as a fundamental element of a future climate change mitigation regime 2) The Interim Phase, possibly with an interim financing instrument in place, aiming at establishing full readiness, development and implementation of significantly scaled-up national REDD strategies and the development of, and transition towards, a future GHG reduction based REDD financing instrument 3) The GHG-based Phase, to operate a REDD financing instrument to reward forest climate change mitigation performance.